 Provision Amongst Struggle

-One day, a believer in GFA-supported pastor Taranga’s church informed him of a struggling family in the village.
+One day, a believer in Gospel for Asia (GFA)-supported pastor Taranga’s church informed him of a struggling family in the village.
 The believer asked if Pastor Taranga could go to the family and offer prayer and encouragement, because they were truly struggling, both financially and emotionally.
 Together with other members of the church, Pastor Taranga set out to see what help they could bring this struggling family.

 The pastor met Kirpal and Bani who, together with their four children, had fallen on hard times.
 Bani had been struggling with an unidentifiable illness for quite some time.
 Her condition made it hard to eat.
 She became weakened to the point of being unable to walk.